 WAIT-ing helps us connect with our kids

-It was later than I wanted to be awake on a weeknight and yet there I was, in the kitchen arguing.
-Somehow I had gotten myself sucked in and was fully engaged with an unreasonable 14 year old boy.
+It was later than I was planning to wake on a weeknight and yet there I was, in the kitchen arguing.
+Somehow I had gotten myself sucked in and was fully engaged with an unreasonable 14-year-old boy.
 Truth be told, I probably wasn’t about to win any awards for being very reasonable myself.
 I had offered to help him with his paper until 10:30.
 He started working on it at 10:20.
-I wanted to be a good mom so I stayed up, begrudgingly.
+Being a good mom, I stayed up, begrudgingly.
 It would have been better if I had kept my word and gone to bed.

 I wish I had known about the acronym W.A.I.T.

-WAIT means to ask myself, “Why Am I Talking?”
+WAIT means to ask me, “Why Am I Talking?”

 Reasons I kept talking, even though my son wasn’t listening:

 - I wanted to feel right.